 Breakfast: Cafe Sabarsky (1048 Fifth Avenue (86th Street), 4/5/6 to 86th Street)

 Morning: Metropolitan Museum of Art (5th Avenue/82nd Street) 2-4 hours

 Lunch: Cafe at The Met or Plaza Food Hall (One West 59th Street, Concourse Level)

 Afternoon: Fifth Avenue to Grand Central Terminal (89 East 42nd Street)

-Dinner: Grand Central Oyster Bar or Michael Jordan's The Steak House NYC (both inside of Grand Central)
+Dinner: Grand Central Oyster Bar (inside of Grand Central)